 I had pretty much reverted to my 12-year-old self at this point.

 The temple was built mostly of sandstone and, since Beng Mealea is only 7 km far from the Angkorian quarries of Phnom Kulen, it’s presumed that the blocks were transported along artificial water canals.

 The enormous scale of the ruins is overwhelming.

 Raised structures known as libraries (their true purpose remains unknown) lie to the right and left of the avenue that leads in from the east.

 Only the solitary feet of this, presumably looted, statue remain.

-Visiting Beng Mealea was the perfect ending to our two day trip into northern Cambodia and I’d highly recommend the same route to anyone who wants to experience the wondrous khmer temples away from the crowds of Angkor Wat.
+Visiting Beng Mealea was the perfect ending to our two-day trip to northern Cambodia and I’d highly recommend the same route to anyone who wants to experience the wondrous Khmer temples away from the crowds of Angkor Wat.